opentripplanner/OTPQA/README.md

 `dirname` is the name of a directory with OSM and GTFS data.

-Generate a bunch of requests with:
+Generate the request parameters and save the request endpoints with:

     $ python gen_requests.py